Transportation on Lake Toba

 How to Get There

-Lake Toba is a remote location.
+Lake Toba is a rural area.
 As such, you will need to deal with commuting carefully.
-Unlike in other places where you can call the cab or hop on the bus upon arrival, you don’t have such luxury on Lake Toba.
-There is a public shuttle service between DTB and the Onan Baru Pangururan bus terminal on Samosir a few times daily.
+Unlike in other places where you can call the cab or hop on the bus upon arrival, you don’t have such luxury there.
+There is a public shuttle service between DTB and the Onan Baru Pangururan bus terminal on Samosir that runs a few times daily.
 But that’s about it.
 Rental cars are therefore the most attractive solution.
 You can order one at the desk for car rental on arrival if the providers have vehicles in stock.
 But there is the risk of not getting to where you want to be on time.
 Order in advance here.

 Prepare for a harsh ride when transferring from KNO to your destinations or getting around the lake because some parts of the road are not smooth (most areas are in fair conditions).
 A new toll road from Medan to Tebingtinggi (covering a third of the path between Medan and Parapat on Lake Toba) is still under construction.
 In contrast, the ride from DTB to Lake Toba is short and fun.